tencent cloud

 EXPORTING: Data is being exported.

-Progress: The progress of the Job.
-This progress is counted on the basis of query plans.
-Assuming there are 10 query plans in total, and 3 have been completed, the progress would be 30%.
+Progress: Job progress.
+This progress is measured in terms of query plans.
+Assuming there are a total of 10 query plans and 3 have been completed, the progress is 30%.

-partitions: Specifies the partition to export. * implies all partitions.
+partitions: Specifies the partitions to export. * indicates all partitions.

-exec mem limit: Memory usage limit for the query plan.
-The unit is byte.
+exec mem limit: Memory usage limit for query plan.
+Unit is byte.

-CreateTime/StartTime/FinishTime: Creation time, start scheduling time, and finish time of the job.
+CreateTime/StartTime/FinishTime: The job's creation time, start scheduling time, and finish time.

-Timeout: Job timeout.
-Unit in seconds.
-This timing starts from CreateTime.
+Timeout: Job timeout period.
+Unit is seconds.
+This time is calculated from CreateTime.

 The number of query plans that need to be executed for an export job depends on the total number of tablets, and how many tablets can be allocated to a single query plan.
 Multiple query plans are executed serially.
 Therefore, assigning more tablets to a query plan can reduce the job's runtime.
 However, if the query plan fails (for example, when calling the broker's RPC fails, or remote storage fluctuates), too many tablets will increase the retry cost for a query plan.
 Therefore, the number of query plans and the number of tablets each query plan scans need to be arranged reasonably in order to strike a balance between execution time and execution success rate.
 It is generally recommended that the amount of data scanned by a query plan is within 3-5 GB (the size and number of tablets of a table can be viewed by using SHOW TABLET FROM tbl_name; command).